THE ZWEIBRÜCKEN TOWERS

 The playgrounds consist of two play levels - one at ground-level and one up in the air.
 This creates a good flow and dynamic routes through the playground.

 EXPLORE EVERY CORNER

 The towers are beautifully constructed in wood in several levels with different ways to climb up and down inside.

-There is a steel mesh tube for sliding down inside the tower.
+There is a firefighter's pole for sliding down inside the tower.